DougRzz/CV/docs/index.md

         <span > <br></span>
 </div>

-- Delivered virtual sensors and digital twin models, including empirical ML regressors trained on test‑bed datasets; built production pipelines in Python and Snowflake; delivered visualisations in Tableau and Python apps.
+- Delivered virtual sensors and digital twin models, including empirical ML regressors trained on test‑bed datasets; built production pipelines in Python and Snowflake; delivered visualisations in Tableau and Python web-apps.
-- Investigated critical engineering issues using large‑scale time‑series analysis; communicated findings with Plotly and Matplotlib.
+- Investigated critical engineering issues using large time‑series analysis; communicated findings with Plotly and Matplotlib.
 - Built Python web apps for interactive exploration and tagging of very large datasets using Vaex and DuckDB; deployed with Jupyter Widgets/Voila and Dash.
 - Authored an enterprise white paper on next‑generation time‑series visualisation: gathered requirements from engineers and technical leaders, benchmarked calculation engines, and defined recommendations.
-- Wrote MkDocs documentation and delivered formal training for internal Python packages; contributed to Python/SQL coding and documentation standards.
+- Wrote documentation using MkDocs and delivered formal training for internal Python packages; contributed to Python/SQL coding and documentation standards.
-- Coached students and graduates, enabling successful project delivery.
+- Coached students and graduates.
 - Supervised a sponsored PhD in Bayesian probabilistic modelling, translating research into engineering tools.
 - Supported graduate recruitment through candidate selection and interviewing.